 Technically, the term mmWave refers to frequencies located between 24GHz and 300GHz located between microwaves and infra-red.
 These airwaves are currently used for things like scientific research, weapons systems and even police speed guns.

-However, it is these previously undesirable qualities that make mmWave so suitable for 5G.
-The use of microinfrastructure, such as small cells, coupled with high range frequencies will be a key characteristic of 5G networks. mmWave would only be needed across a limited range and the narrow wavelengths minimises the risk of interference from other cells – enhancing the efficiency of the spectrum.
+Therefore, mmWave is only be needed across a limited range and the narrow wavelengths minimises the risk of interference from other cells – enhancing the efficiency of the spectrum.

 The value of mmWave